tpiggo/XoxInternals-Comp361/README.md

 This code imitates server side core functionality of Xox (Tic Tac Toe).
 It is not a complete implementation of an operational game, but it provides entry points to imitate server data interactions.
 The following scenario / functionality is covered:

+ * Multi / parallel game management
- * Creation / Reset of game
+ * Creation / Reset of games
    * Custom player names
    * Custom player colours
  * Retrieval of current board state